psi1703/otp-relay-pi-os/README.md

 ```

 > **Warning**
 > `update.sh` does a hard reset of `/opt/otp-relay` to `origin/main`.
-> Do not use it if you have uncommitted local changes in the live repo that you need to keep.
+The normal flow is GitHub edit/push → Pi self-hosted runner → deploy scripts copy only changed files.
+See [UPDATE-PIPELINE.md — Operational rules](./UPDATE-PIPELINE.md#16-operational-rules).

 `update.sh` automatically detects changes to systemd unit files and re-copies them to `/etc/systemd/system/`, so unit changes deploy without manual steps.